 Displacement Monitoring

-Land displacement monitoring is capable of detecting any vertical land displacements over a wide area usually in millimetre accuracy.
+Land displacement monitoring is capable of detecting any vertical land displacements over a wide area usually in millimeter accuracy.
 This service is supposed to provide periodical observation and allows you to understand any potential land subsidence and deformation.

 Displacement monitoring is required in order to determine the magnitude, the style, and the extent of landslide movements.
 The data collected from monitoring landslides is crucial in informing emergency risk assessment, which is more than important during periods of adverse weather.
 When it comes to design projects, information gathered on the direction of movement and erosion rate is very valuable.